 Yep, more effort needed, but a good scan makes a good restoration! keep reading…

 Watch out!
 There is one button that can undo all this good work.

-7. A good scan with have low file compression.
+7. A good scan will have low file compression.

 You can access the save options from the scanner settings menu.
 I have managed to find a few of the more popular menus simply by asking Google.
 Just enter “changing scanner settings X” where “X” is your scanner make and model.
 The samples are below.

-It seems that HP are very vague with their information and you’ll have to go deeper into the menus.
+t seems that HP is very vague with their information and you’ll have to go deeper into the menus.

 If this is done from within the scanning utility rather than the scanning buttons, you should get full control over your scan including where to save it.
 When the “start” or “scan” is initiated, the scanner and software will work together to save your correct DPI, low compression, colour scan, in your designated folder.
 All you need to then is to “attach” it to an email.
 Do not “embed” the file into the email by dragging and dropping.
 This can complicate the saving at the other end.
 Always “attach” the file so it can be simply saved at the recipient’s end.

 Bow you have your great scan you will need to send it to me. you can do this via the “upload” page.